 On May 12, 1932, the tiny body of one-year-old Charles Augustus Lindbergh Jr. was discovered in the woods outside of Trenton, New Jersey.
 The coroner’s report stated that the child had been dead for over two months.
-The child’s skull had a hole in it as well as several other fractures, and the coroner ruled the cause of death a blow to the head.
-Several of the child’s body parts were also missing.
+The child’s skull had a hole in it as well as several other fractures, and the coroner ruled the cause of death as a blow to the head.
+Several of the baby’s body parts were also missing.

-The Lindbergh baby, the son of Spirit of St. Louis pilot Charles Lindbergh Sr. had been missing for roughly three months, after being kidnapped from his crib at the Lindbergh home.
+The Lindbergh baby, the son of Spirit of St. Louis pilot Charles Lindbergh Sr., had been missing for roughly three months after being kidnapped from his crib at the Lindbergh home.
 The child had been put to bed by the nurse at 7:30 PM.
 Two hours later, Lindbergh Sr. heard a noise coming from that he assumed to be a wooden crate, snapping in the kitchen.
 At 10:00 PM, the nurse discovered that the child’s crib was empty.

 After discovering that the child was not with the nurse, or with his mother, Lindbergh Sr. discovered a ransom note on the windowsill and a broken ladder outside the window.
 After reading the note, Lindbergh Sr. fruitlessly searched the house and the grounds before calling the police.

 For three months, the Lindbergh family, along with the FBI, searched for the child, even fulfilling an enormous ransom request and interviewing countless suspects and witnesses.